 If you'd like a car tracker that doesn't use a detectable GPS signal, you could consider the S7 Tracker Monitor.
 The S7 uses VHF technology, which can't be blocked by any large structures and can be found underground or in containers.

 It's best to talk to your insurer to discuss what car tracker they recommend you using.

 Will fitting an insurance-approved vehicle tracker reduce my insurance?

-It's possible that your insurer reduces the cost of your car insurance policy if you add an insurance-approved tracker.
+It's possible that installing an insurance-approved tracker could reduce the cost of your car insurance policy.

 Insurance providers tend to reward customers who add more security to their car.
 This reduces the likelihood of your car being stolen or damaged and having to make a payout.